When we google symptoms for reflux there are so many lists that appear.

 And to me, that is almost irrelevant.
 What is needed is a clear understanding of what is going on for them, how often and with what intensity.

-However, here is my list of all the symptoms that may, or may not be present in a baby with reflux.
-As I said, these symptoms do not necessarily confirm a reflux, silent reflux, colic, CMPA, MSPI or other food intolerance or allergy on their own.
+Here is my list of all the symptoms that may, or may not be present in a baby with reflux.
+These symptoms do not necessarily confirm a reflux, silent reflux, colic, CMPA, MSPI or other food intolerance or allergy on their own.
 We must always look at the patterns and links between symptoms to understand what is going on.

 Symptoms & Behaviours displayed when